 - Capital or huge investment is needed for the establishment of industries.

 - Government policies are another factor that influences industrial location.
-The government sets certain restriction in the allocation of land for industries in order to reduce regional disparities, to control excessive pollution and to avoid the excessive clustering of industries in big cities.
+The government sets certain restrictions in the allocation of land for industries to reduce regional disparities, control excessive pollution, and avoid the excessive clustering of industries in big cities.

 - Industrial inertia is the predisposition of industries or companies to avoid relocating facilities even in the face of changing economic circumstances that would otherwise induce them to leave.
 Often the costs associated with relocating fixed capital assets and labor far outweigh the costs of adapting to the changing conditions of an existing location.

-- Efficient and enterprising organization and management are essential for running modem industry successfully.
+- Efficient and enterprising organization and management are essential for running the modem industry successfully.

 - The location that has better banking facilities and Insurance are best suited for the establishment of industries.